A disabled person's travel pass entitles people to free travel at all times within South Yorkshire on:

 You can't use your pass to travel on trams outside of South Yorkshire.

 Travel passes are issued free of charge by Travel South Yorkshire.

 You'll automatically qualify for a pass if:

-- you receive the higher rate mobility component of Disability Living Allowance
+- you receive the Higher Rate Mobility Component of Disability Living Allowance (DLA)

-- you receive Personal Independence Payment (PIP) with an award of at least eight points in the 'Moving Around' category and/or the Enhanced Daily Living Component.
+- you receive Personal Independence Payment (PIP) with an award of at least eight points in either 'Moving Around' or 'Communicating Verbally'

 - you have a Blue Badge parking permit